circuits/circuits/docs/source/tutorial/index.rst

 That's it folks!

-Hopefully this gives you a feel of what circuits is all about and a easy tutorial on some of the basic concepts.
+Hopefully this gives you a feel of what circuits is all about and an easy tutorial on some of the basic concepts.
 As you're no doubt itching to get started on your next circuits project, here's some recommended reading: